 Note that the academic year of 2020-2021 held an important change for the M.A. in Counseling Program.
 In the fall semester 2020 the full online version of the program was offered to students.
 Permission was sought and granted from the Council for Accreditation of Counselor Related Educational Programs (CACREP), the program's accrediting body.
-As noted in the previous report (2020-2021), CACREP granted permission for this change in delivery method in early Spring of 2020, giving the program permission to begin offering a fully-on-line program in fall 2020.
-The report for 2020-2021 was developed and sent to CACREP, and it was accepted by the CACREP board in June of 2022.
+As noted in the previous reports (2021-2022, and 2022-2023), CACREP granted permission for this change in delivery method in early Spring of 2020, giving the program permission to begin offering a fully-on-line program in fall 2020.
+The report for 2022-2023) was developed and sent to CACREP, and it was accepted by the CACREP board in June of 2023.

-Additionally, due to the improvement of the COVID-19 pandemic, the program began returning to offering on-ground courses but utilized the on-line delivery methods for any course when the need arose.
-The technology platform continued to most frequently use the Zoom option by full-time and part-time faculty.
+Additionally, due to the continual improvement of the COVID-19 pandemic, the program began returning to offering on-ground courses but utilized the on-line delivery methods for any course when the need arose.
+The technology platform continued to most frequently use the Zoom option by full-time and part-time faculty but was reviewed for strengths and limitations for the coming school year.